Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 The Rust toolset includes a program called `rustdoc` which we can run via Cargo using `cargo doc`.

-It's builds and combines the documentation, not only from your code, but from any libraries and crates you're using.
+It builds and combines the documentation, not only from your code, but from any libraries and crates that you're using.

+Let's jump in and try it out with our code...

+---

-Let's jump in and try it out with our code, when we run `cargo doc --open` it will build the documentation and then open it in our browser.
+when we run `cargo doc --open` it will build the documentation and then open it in our browser.

 As you can see, without us doing anything rustdoc has figured out about our add function.

-You'll notice that it's only documented our library.
-This is because people consuming your code can't use code in the binary.

 If you click the `add` function, it'll take you to the documentation page for that function.